HumanSignal/label-studio/docs/source/guide/labeling.md

 4. Follow the project instructions for labeling and deciding whether to skip tasks.
 5. Click the project name to return to the data manager.

+!!! attention "Tip"
     You can also [collaborate with other annotators](#Label-with-collaborators) to improve the quality of your labeled data.

 ## Start labeling

 Some labeling tasks can be complicated to perform, for example, labeling that includes text, image, and audio data objects as part of one dataset and labeling task, or creating relations between annotations on a labeling task.
 This section includes guidance on how to perform more complex labeling tasks, such as labeling with relations, overlapping regions, selected tasks, or changing labels.

 ### Choose which tasks to label

 From a project, click **Label All Tasks** to start labeling all tasks.
 To label the tasks as they are filtered and sorted in the data manager, select **Label Tasks As Displayed** instead.

 You can also label a specific task in the **Quick View** or **Preview** by clicking it from the project data manager view, but you won't automatically see the next task in the labeling queue after submitting your annotations.

 You can also select the checkboxes next to specific tasks and then click **Label $n Tasks** to label the selected number of tasks.
-For example, select the checkboxes for 5 different tasks, then click **Label 5 Tasks** to label only those 5 tasks.
+For example, select the checkboxes for five different tasks, then click **Label 5 Tasks** to label only those five tasks.

 ### Label a region in the data

 Annotate a section of the data by adding a region.

 1. Select the label you want to apply to the region.
 For some configurations, you can skip this step.